 - doc spaCy Doc from which to extract keyterms.
-Must be sentence-segmented; optionally POS-tagged. - normalize If "lemma", lemmatize terms; if "lower", lowercase terms; if None, use the form of terms as they appeared in doc.
+Must be sentence-segmented; optionally POS-tagged. - normalize If "lemma", lemmatize terms; if "lower", lowercase terms; if "norm", use the norm of the terms (as set in a language's tokenizer exceptions); if None, use the form of terms as they appeared in doc.